 Jou, Tsung Hwa shares this experience of learning as well saying "If you do not make progress, you cannot blame your teacher, because no teacher can transfer awareness to you."

 Jou did not have a teacher for most of his life.
-According to the introduction of The Tao of Tai Chi Chuan Way to Rejuvenation he was introduced to Taijiquan fairly late in life, at about my current age, then moved away from his teachers and studied on his own.
-It was this self-study, and his desire to share it with us, that made Jou, Tsung Hwa one of the most influential teachers of the past century.
+According to the introduction of The Tao of Tai Chi Chan Way to Rejuvenation he was introduced to Taijiquan late in life, at about my current age, then moved away from his teachers and studied on his own.
+This self-study, and his desire to share it with us, that made Jou, Tsung Hwa one of the most influential teachers of the past century.

-He certainly had a huge impact on me, because I understood his frustration with finding a "good" teacher and studying on his own.
-Jou goes on to say "If you have no teacher, do not place your highest priority on finding the "right" one.
+He had a significant impact on me.
+I understood his frustration with finding a good teacher and studying by yourself.
+Jou goes on to say "If you have no teacher, do not place your highest priority on finding the right one.
 None of my teachers were famous Tai-Chi masters, and for over ten years I have not had a personal teacher.
 In that time, I have discovered the only real secret: you must develop on your own."